 Mormon Population in Idaho

 The 2nd largest Mormon population in America is found in Idaho.
-The number of Mormons is approximately 444,614 people which are about 26.42% of the total population.
+The number of Mormons is approximately 444,614 people which translates to 26.42% of the total population.
 There are 4 temples used by Mormons in Idaho.
-The Mormon influence is mostly in the Eastern parts of Idaho.
+The Mormon influence is mostly in the eastern parts of Idaho.

 Comparison Between Mormonism and Christianity

-The similarity between Mormonism and Christianity is that in both cases baptism is by immersion.
-One of the differences is that Mormons do not agree with the Christians’ teaching on the presence of the Trinity.
-Furthermore, Mormons believe that God created the world using existing matter and not out of nothing as the Christians believe.
-The third difference is that Mormons believe that the 2nd coming of Christ will be in the United States.
-However, Christians believe that when Jesus Christ appears the 2nd time, he will appear in the heavens and everyone will see him.
-Hence, in as much as the two religions look similar, they have several differences which clearly distinguish them from each other.
+One of the differences between Mormonism and other branches of Christianity is that Mormons do not believe Christians’ teaching on the presence of the Trinity.
+Furthermore, Mormons believe that God created the world using existing matter and not out of nothing, as Christians believe.
+The third difference is that Mormons believe that the second coming of Christ will be in the United States.
+However, Christians believe that when Jesus Christ appears again, he will appear in the heavens and everyone will see him.